-In 1934, the Japanese company launched its new product under the brand name Kwanon which according to Buddhism was the name of the Buddhist Goddess of Mercy.
-According to Buddhist records and texts, Kwanon has 1000 hands and a ring of fire around her symbolized compassion.
-The Japanese company with the brand name Kwanon did not gain success in the western market, and the primary reason for that is that the brand’s logo cannot connect to westerners and was not appropriate for international markets since it has close ties with Buddhism, a religion not found in most western countries.
+In 1934, the Japanese company Precision Instruments Laboratory launched its new product line under the brand name “Kwanon,” which was the name of the Buddhist Goddess of Mercy.
+According to Buddhist records and texts, Kwanon has 1000 hands and a ring of fire behind her that symbolized compassion.
+The Japanese company with the Kwanon brand name did not gain success in the western market, and the primary reason for that is that the brand’s logo cannot connect to westerners and was not appropriate for international markets since it has close ties with Buddhism, a religion not found in most western countries.

 Reasons for failure

-The first reason for the failure of the brand Kwanon was that the western world was not completely aware of Buddhism, and so did not understand the meaning of Kwanon.
-Secondly, the typography of the word Kwanon did not draw attention in Europe and the United States, and it seems like the word itself is “alien” to them.
-Due to these reasons, the picture of the Goddess was removed a few months after the brand was officially launched, and the typeface of the brand name was modified so that it could be easily deciphered.
-In spite of these attempts to change the font style or font size of their brand’s logo, the word Kwanon was not comfortable for the people to pronounce.
-The Japanese company ultimately changed its brand name to Canon, and with the change of name, they were able to tap the international markets with its products.
+The first reason for the failure Kwanon brand was that the west was not completely aware of Buddhism, so they did not understand the meaning behind the name.
+Secondly, the typography of the word Kwanon did not draw much attention in Europe and the United States, and it seems like the word itself is “alien” to them.
+Due to these reasons, the picture of the Goddess was removed a few months after the brand was officially launched, and the typeface for the brand name was modified so that it could be easily read or deciphered.
+In spite of these attempts to change the font style or font size of their brand’s logo, the word Kwanon was not really comfortable for the people to pronounce.
+The company ultimately changed its brand name to Canon, and with the change of name, they were able to tap the international markets with its products successfully.